North East, Pennsylvania

-North East is a borough in Erie County, Pennsylvania, United States, 14 mi northeast of Erie.
-Located in the county's northeastern corner, the name comes from the geographical location.
+North East is a borough in North East Township, Erie County, Pennsylvania, United States, 14 mi northeast of Erie.
+Its name comes from its position in the northeastern corner of Erie County, despite being near the extreme northwest of Pennsylvania.
 The population was 4,114 at the 2020 census, down from 4,294 in 2010.
 Fruit growing was an early economic endeavor, and is still to this day, as this is a popular area especially for cherries and grapes.
 There is an annual Cherry Festival in the summer and an annual Wine Country Harvest Festival in autumn.
 It is part of the Erie Metropolitan Statistical Area.
 It is the northernmost town in Pennsylvania.

 History

 Before 1650, the area was settled by the Eriez, a relatively peaceful tribe; however, they were destroyed by the Seneca.

 As part of the Erie Triangle, it was only in 1792 that the locale became part of Pennsylvania.
-However, North East did not receive its first settler until 1794, still, several years before the county (Erie) and township (North East) was organized.
+However, North East did not receive its first settlers until 1794, still, several years before the county (Erie) and township (North East) was organized.
 Originally the North East Township was called "Lower Greenfield" being downstream from Greenfield Township.
-The first road was built in 1797 from present-day Freeport at the mouth of Sixteenmile Creek to present day Colt Station now in Greenfield Township.
+The first road was built in 1797 from present-day Freeport at the mouth of Sixteenmile Creek to present-day Colt Station now in Greenfield Township.
 That road was extended in 1798 to where French Creek forks (present-day Wattsburg).
+In 1800 a road from the village of North East to Wattsburg was opened, it paralleled, but ran east of, the first one from Freeport.

+This first recorded settler of the region was Joseph Shadduck from Brattleboro, Vermont in 1795.
+The land that the borough occupies was originally purchased from the state by a Mr. Brown, who sold it to a land speculator, a Mr. Gibson.
+William Dundas was the first to settle in the borough area, whose property was later sold in 1806 to Henry Burgett, who turned the dwelling into a tavern.
+This property, prior to the sale, is claimed to be the site of the first sacrament to the Lord's Supper in Erie County on Sunday the 27th of September 1801.
+A more "pretentious" tavern was built in 1808 by Lemuel Brown, located where the Haynes House is today.

+Originally called Burgettstown, the name was changed in 1819 to Gibsonville until it was incorporated in 1834 as the borough of North East.

 In 1798 the first school was formed.

-In 1800 a road from the village of North East to Wattsburg was opened, it paralleled, but ran east of, the first one from Freeport.
-In 1801 the first church was organized, it was Presbyterian.
+Its first high school, Lake Shore Seminary, was established in 1870 as a collaborative effort of the Methodist and Presbyterian Churches.
 In 1884, a fire destroyed two-thirds of the town's business district.

 In 1983, Short's Hotel was listed on the National Register of Historic Places.
 In 1990 the entire old central business district was added to the register.